About Motive Logistics

 Designing systems to track and control over $500M in high-value manufacturing assets

-Reducing freight damage, accessorial exposure, and network inefficiencies through structural, not tactical, changes
+Reducing freight damage, accessorial exposure, and network inefficiencies through strategic, not tactical, changes

 This work has spanned automotive, medical device, and industrial manufacturing environments, each with different constraints, service expectations, and risk profiles.
 That exposure shapes how problems are evaluated and which opportunities even become visible.